mah0x211/lua-io-reader/README.md

 ## fd = reader:getfd()

-get the file descriptor of the reader.
+get the file descriptor of the reader. if the reader is closed, returns negative value.

 **Returns**